 In the past seven years, a community layout plan has been developed to inform a townsite survey and subdivision plan, a barge landing facility and access road have been designed and constructed, an evacuation shelter has been designed and construction initiated, and studies are underway for water/sewer and alternative energy infrastructure, housing, quarry development and a future airport.
 In 2012, the NPG completed the Mertarvik Strategic Management Plan which provides the "blueprint" for the relocation from Newtok to Mertarvik.

 The collaborative partnership of the NPG was enhanced in 2008 by the addition of the military Innovative Readiness Training (IRT) Program.
 The IRT provides quality services to remote communities while affording training to military personnel.
 The IRT made a five-year commitment to the Newtok relocation effort by providing labor and transportation of materials and equipment for the construction of critical infrastructure at the new village.
 In the summer of 2010, the IRT helped construct an access road leading from the Mertarvik barge landing to the future village site.
 In 2011, the IRT began preliminary work on a quarry and an evacuation shelter that will provide safe haven to the community if the current village floods during storms.
-In 2013, the IRT will complete its five-year commitment to Mertarvik with the construction of two storage buildings which will support the Mertarvik Evacuation Shelter.
+In 2013, the IRT completed its five-year commitment to Mertarvik with the construction of two storage buildings which will support the Mertarvik Evacuation Shelter.

 To learn more about the emergency response and relocation activities currently underway for Newtok and the new village site, Mertarvik, please see "Emergency Response/ Relocation Work" in the Resources Section, below.